bup/bup/Documentation/bup-rm.md

 refer to the deleted items, unless there are other references to them (e.g. tags).

-A subsequent garbage collection, either by the forthcoming `bup gc` command, or by a normal `git gc`, may permanently delete data that is no longer reachable from the remaining branches or tags, and reclaim the related storage space.
+A subsequent garbage collection, either by a `bup gc`, or by a normal `git gc`, may permanently delete data that is no longer reachable from the remaining branches or tags, and reclaim the related storage space.

 NOTE: This is one of the few bup commands that modifies your archive in intentionally destructive ways.